-Essay structure Regulations for writing an essay Essay structure paragraph (about 100 words) or several paragraphs.
-The sequence of ideas may be causal-derivative, comparative or simply thematic, e.g. The same subject-matter may be discussed in a historical perspective in the first paragraph (several paragraphs), in an aesthetic perspective in the second paragraph, in an ethical perspective in the third paragraph, or in an existential perspective in the first paragraph, in a social perspective in the second paragraph, in a cultural perspective in the third paragraph, or in a local perspective in the first paragraph, or in a local perspective in the first paragraph, in a global perspective in the second paragraph.
+Essay structure Regulations for writing an essay paragraph (about 100 words) or several paragraphs.
+The sequence of ideas may be causal-derivative, comparative or simply thematic, e.g. The same subject-matter may be discussed in a historical perspective in the first paragraph (several paragraphs), in an aesthetic perspective in the second paragraph, in an ethical perspective in the third paragraph, or in an existential perspective in the first paragraph, in a social perspective in the second paragraph, in a cultural perspective in the third paragraph, or in a local perspective in the first paragraph, in a global perspective in the second paragraph, and in a personal perspective in the third paragraph.
 Each idea shall be presented clearly, without assuming that the reader will understand or know everything.
 Key statements, ideas and their presentation shall be balanced.
 SUMMARY The essay ends with a summary and conclusions, i.e. a summary of statements.
 It highlights the main statements and the main conclusion.
 The conclusion may also include a question for further research or a problem that has arisen in the course of writing the essay.
 It is possible to end with an unexpected insight.
 An essay should not be ended too quickly, without developing an idea to the end, unexpectedly or with a different idea than the one used in the statements.
 LITERATURE A list of all sources cited in a written paper compiled according to the APA citation style rules (Annex 5) shall be provided.
 The recommendation is to use bibliographic information management tools Mendeley , Zotero or others to cite sources and to compile a list of references.
 Sources shall be listed in an alphabetical order and numbered in Arabic numerals.
 ANNEXES Annexes shall provide information (numbered tables, figures, diagrams) supplementing the main part of the paper.
+I ingureo, augranio, supprementing the main part of the paper.